7515 South Main Street, Suite 240

 While less common, melasma can also be caused by sun exposure.
 People of all ethnic groups can develop the condition.
 Using a strong SPF sunscreen along with sun-protective clothing can reduce the likelihood of developing sun-induced melasma.

 Treatments for melasma depend on the size and severity of the area being treated.
 Our dermatologists most commonly prescribe topical medications such as hydroquinone, tretinoin, retinoids, and alpha-hydroxy acids (AHAs).

-If you would like to learn more about melasma treatment, please call one of our specialists at a location near you.
+Our experienced dermatologists have helped countless Greater Houston, TX, patients clear away discoloration caused by melasma.
+If you would like to learn more about melasma treatment, please request a consultation with one of our specialists at a location near you.

 Melasma Treatment Locations Near You

 High-quality skin care is never far away.
 Call a convenient location near you to request an appointment.